How Digestate Evaporators for Anaerobic Digestion Plants add product value and aid organic waste disposal.

 Nevertheless, it was concluded that vacuum evaporation was a well tested and successful treatment technology.

 “At the core of the HRS digestate process is an evaporation plant using HRS patented scraped surface digestate evaporator technology that is self-cleaning and guarantees uninterrupted operation for periods of over 6 months.”
 [Link removed – Linked page longer available.]

 … plants for Evaporators and treatment of primary and waste waters of many industrial fields – between that mechanical, painting, plating, chemical and pharmaceutical, food and agro industry – of digestate evaporators …

-Under the terms of the contract, the HRS technology will enable the Barkip Anaerobic Digestion plant to process 75,000 tonne’s of waste annually, in a plant setup that produces around 2.5MW of renewable electricity which will contribute towards Scotland’s renewable energy industry.
+The Barkip Anaerobic Digestion plant will be the first of its kind to incorporate a novel digestate processing stage: Waste heat from the CHP engines is used to concentrate the liquid fraction of the digestate into a nutrient rich liquid fertilizer.Under the terms of the contract, the HRS technology will enable the Barkip Anaerobic Digestion plant to process 75,000 tonne’s of waste annually, in a plant setup that produces around 2.5MW of renewable electricity which will contribute towards Scotland’s renewable energy industry.